PascalSenn/composite-schemas-spec/spec/Appendix A -- Field Selection.md

 A {Path} that refers to scalar or enum fields must end at those fields.
 No further field selections are allowed after a scalar or enum.
-On the other hand, fields returning objects, interfaces, or unions must continue to specify further selections until you reach a scalar or enum field.
+On the other hand, fields returning objects, interfaces, or unions must continue to specify further selections until a scalar or enum field is reached.

 For example, the following {Path} is valid if `title` is a scalar field on the `Book` type: